Questions relating to the Seizure and Detention of Certain Documents and Data (Timor-Leste v. Australia)

 Overview of the case

-Since it had been agreed that there would be only one round of written pleadings, the case was ready for hearing upon the filing of Australia’s Counter-Memorial (on 28 July 2014), and it was decided that the hearings on the merits would begin on 17 September 2014.
-Those hearings did not take place, however, the Parties having requested the Court, by a joint letter of 1 September 2014, “to adjourn the hearing . . . in order to enable them to seek an amicable settlement”.
+Hearings were scheduled to begin on 17 September 2014, but they did not take place, since the Parties, by a joint letter of 1 September 2014, requested the Court “to adjourn the hearing . . . in order to enable them to seek an amicable settlement”.

 This overview is provided for information only and in no way involves the responsibility of the Court.